-Student Services Building, Room 105 (361) 572-6462 AdvisorHelp@VictoriaCollege.edu www.VictoriaCollege.edu/VeteransServices
+Student Services Building, Room 105 (361) 573-3291 ext.
+3207 AdvisorHelp@VictoriaCollege.edu www.VictoriaCollege.edu/VeteransServices

 Veterans Services is located in the Advising & Counseling Services Office in the Student Services Building.
 Victoria College is approved by the Texas Workforce Commission programs under Title 38 of the U. S. Code to train veterans for degree and certificate programs.
-Veterans' benefits are described in detail on page 66.
+Veterans' benefits are described in detail in the VC Catalog.

-Veterans Resource Connection: Johnson Hall, Room 102
+Veterans Resource Connection Johnson Hall, Room 102

-In a continued effort to support veterans and their dependents, Victoria College established the Veterans Resource Connection.
+In a continued effort in support of veterans and their dependents, Victoria College established the Veterans Resource Connection.
 Services provided in the Veterans Resource Connection include: